ulixee/hero/website/docs/Overview/Introduction.md

 yarn add secret-agent
 ```

-When you install SecretAgent, it also downloads a recent version of Chromium and an app call [Replay](/docs/advanced/session-replay) to debug and troubleshoot sessions.
+When you install SecretAgent, it also downloads a recent version of Chrome and an app call [Replay](/docs/advanced/session-replay) to debug and troubleshoot sessions.

 More details about installation can be found on the [troubleshooting](/docs/help/troubleshooting) page.